-An I (Incomplete) may be assigned if your work is of passing quality, but is incomplete.
+Degree Require ments If you receive a U, the course cannot be used to satisfy a degree requirement.
+If you receive a C, D, or F, the course cannot be used to satisfy a degree requirement.
+Incomple tes An I (Incomplete) may be assigned if your work is of passing quality, but is incomplete.
 You must petition to remove the I and submit the completed coursework to the instructor by the end of the third quarter following that in which the grade notation I was received unless the instructor or department specifies an earlier date.
 If you fail to file the petition and complete the work, or if the instructor An I (Incomplete) may be assigned if your work is of passing quality, but is incomplete.
 You must petition to remove the I and submit the completed coursework to the instructor by the end of the third quarter following that in which the grade notation I was received unless the instructor or department specifies an earlier date.
-If you fail to file the petition and complete the work, or if the instructor does not submit an A, B, C, or D, the Incomplete will be changed to an F. You may repeat courses graded C, D, or F. Credits are counted once, and the most recently earned grade determines whether a degree requirement has been met.
+If you fail to file the petition and complete the work, or if the instructor does not submit an A, B, C, or D, the Incomplete will be changed to an F. Repeats You may repeat courses graded Unsatisfactory.
+You may repeat courses graded C, D, or F. Credits are counted once, and the most recently earned grade determines whether a degree requirement has been met.